cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 - Bellabeat, is a high-tech manufacturer of health-focused products for women.
 Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.

-- In a nutshel (and assuming I work for Bellabeat), the task here is to identify consumption patterns in users of FitBit products (a competitor business) that can support the Bellabeat's Marketing strategy.
+- In a nutshell (and assuming I work for Bellabeat), the task here is to identify consumption patterns in users of FitBit products (a competitor business) that can support the Bellabeat's Marketing strategy.

 - This Case Study follows the six data analysis phases designed by Google and makes use of PostgreSQL and Tableau.